vecchioBlister/chalk/README.md

 - 'let' is the most useful command, as it allows you to create a new variable, without the risk of replacing an existing value.
 By typing 'let a be 7', you will assign 7 to the new variable 'a'.
 If you currently have a value stored in your manipulated variable, and want to save it in another variable, you can simply type 'let b' to create a new variable 'b' that will have that value.
 Or, if you can't think of a variable name, you can just type 'let', and chalk will provide one for you.
 - 'set' is the brother of 'let', and will have the exact same functionality, except for checking whether that variable already exists: 'set' will overwrite an existing variable in case the name provided already exists.

-When typing operations with variables, it is appropriate to separate with spaces every variable name, to avoid ambiguous expressions.
-For example: '1+ a + b \*8+6'
+When typing operations with variables, you must separate with spaces every variable name, to avoid ambiguous expressions.
+For example: '1+ a + b \*8+6'.

 #### Print variables